peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 #### File parsing

-Both the OMF and RESQML converters use external libraries for parsing the file into usable python objects by the converter function.
+Both the OMF and RESQML converters use external libraries for parsing the file into usable Python objects by the converter function.
 This will vary for different file types and in some cases file parsers may need to be developed from scratch.
 Refer to OMF and RESQML converters for existing examples of this (`omf2` and `resqpy` respectively).

 #### Conversion to geoscience objects

 As observable in the example above, the top level convert function will then use specific conversion functions for each type of geoscience data.
 As with file parsing, the specific method for conversion will vary depending on the data source.
 All these functions should return an Evo supported geoscience object type ready for upload to Evo.
-For the point set example, this will be `Pointset_V1_2_0`
+For the point set example, this will be `Pointset_V1_2_0`.

 ### Exporter